oddjobs-maple/odd_jobs/out/README.md

 LUK gishes attack both with melee (similarly to the closely related STR mage) and with spells.

 LUK gishes use LUK (unlike ordinary gishes) as their primary casting stat.
-See the gish for a variant that is generally stronger than the LUK gish.
+See the gish for a variant that is generally somewhat stronger than the LUK gish.

+Although being INTless is certainly a downside for LUK gishes when compared to their INT-based counterparts, LUK gishes suffer from fewer accuracy issues than their INT-based counterparts, due to their reasonably high LUK.
+Also, LUK gishes are less sensitive to their stat allocation than their INT-based counterparts, not only due to the relative lack of accuracy issues, but also because their magic damage (assuming that they don’t miss) is not sensitive to their LUK.

 ## LUK Mage